 Use Cloud Backup for Extra Backup

-These steps are essential to protect your local data that already have on your MAC.
-If you don’t protect data on your MAC hard disk, you may end up in a potential loss of both your MAC and tons of private information that you save on the drive.
-The workaround explained above will help to secure your local data from the hands of thief even your MAC got stolen.
+These steps are essential to protect your local data that already have on your Mac.
+If you don’t protect data on your Mac hard disk, you may end up in a potential loss of both your Mac and tons of private information that you save on the drive.
+The workaround explained above will help to secure your local data from the hands of thieves even your Mac got stolen.